How We're Fighting to Save our Water Resources

 The RGC has three priorities on water in New Mexico and West Texas:

 1. Preventing the billion -dollar Gila diversion from proceeding

 Gila River Diversion

-Allyson Siwik of Silver City, a Rio Grande Chapter board member and executive director of Gila Resources Information Project, is our primary “mover and shaker” to keep up pressure on public officials to prevent a Gila diversion boondoggle.
+Allyson Siwik of Silver City, a Rio Grande Chapter Executive Committee member and executive director of Gila Resources Information Project, is our primary “mover and shaker” to keep up pressure on public officials to prevent a Gila-diversion boondoggle.

 Staffer Dan Lorimier and our Citizens Dairy Coalition, which includes citizens who live near industrial dairies and clean water groups, have worked for years with the dairy industry and the Environment Department to come up with rules to ensure that the thousands of gallons of manure produced each year by a typical New Mexico dairy’s cows is stored and distributed to fields in a manner that does not pollute our drinking water.

 A Dairy Rule strongly protective of groundwater was passed in 2010.
 But Gov. Susana Martinez’s first act on her first day in office in 2011 was to issue an executive order blocking multiple environmental protections, including the Dairy Rule.
 Although the state Supreme Court struck down that order, the dairy industry successfully lobbied for a new rule in 2011.
 After much negotiation and compromise, another rule, not as strong but still protective of the groundwater that most of rely on for drinking water, was passed by the Water Quality Control Commission.
 But soon, the dairy industry came back to ask for a much weaker law.
 Meanwhile, the Martinez Administration’s Environment Department refused to enforce the pollution regulations in anticipation of their dismantling.